Your playbook to and through college

 • Factor in location - cost of living varies greatly by state

-• Get everything in writing - scholarship offers should be official
+• Get everything in writing - official scholarship letters only

 DON'T Do These Things